Bill Farnsworth: Rugby League career

 In NSWRFL season 1910, he joined the rugby league ranks and commenced playing with the Newtown club.
 During the 1910 Great Britain Lions tour of Australia and New Zealand, Bill Farnsworth and his brother, Viv, made their international debut against the British Lions.
 With Newtown Farnsworth also won the premiership that year.

 The following year the Farnsworth brothers were selected for the 'Australasian' Kangaroo tour of Britain in 1911–1912.
 They were the first set of brothers to play representative rugby league for Australia.
 Their brother Roy also played at Newtown.

 Farnsworth also played in Brisbane for Toombul and Kurilpa, gaining selection for Queensland in 1912.

-With his brother Viv, he headed to England and the end of 1912 and joined the Oldham club (Heritage № 142).
+With his brother Viv, he headed to England and the end of 1912 and joined the Oldham club.
 He was still in England at the out-break of the Great War and enlisted for active duty.
 He continued playing for Oldham 'til 1920.

 Farnsworth returned to the Newtown club as coach for part of the 1924 NSWRFL season.